hubba180/sched_code_challenge/SOLUTIONSETUP.md

 ### Database Setup
 1. Within MySQL Workbench, connect to your local instance and create a new database schema for this project.
-2. execute the SQL files found in `codechallenge/data` within the new schema to populate the database with the test data.
+2. Execute the SQL files found in `codechallenge/data` within the new schema to populate with the test data.
 Verify in Workbench that there are now three tables filled with dummy data:
     - role
     - session
     - user
-3. navigate to `codechallenge/constants` and open the `mysql-vals.php` file in a preferred code editor.
+3. Navigate to `codechallenge/constants` and open the `mysql-vals.php` file in a preferred code editor.
 4. Within the file, update the string values of the following variables.
 These are used to connect to your local database:
     - `$username` on line 2 (for most people this value will be `root`).
     - `$password` on line 3 (this is the password associated with your sql root user).